markkolich/kolich-httpclient4-closure/README.md

 System.out.println("Got status " + sah.getStatusCode());
 System.out.println("Got " + sah.getHeaderList().size() + " headers too!");
 ```

 #### GsonOrHttpFailureClosure<S>

-Send a `POST` and if the request succeeded, use GSON to convert the response body (a blob of JSON) to a successful type `S`.
+Send a `POST` and if the request succeeded, use GSON to convert the response body (a blob of JSON) to successful type `S`.
 If the request failed, get back an `HttpFailure` object.

 ```java
 import com.kolich.http.helpers.GsonOrHttpFailureClosure;